 You can add your links to your website and social medias:

 I wanted to talk about an aspect that has personally been holding me back from fully creating content.
-I think is probably deserves an entire article by itself, but I think as it’s relevant I should at least touch on it.
+I’ve written an entire article on it, but I think as it’s relevant I should at least touch on it here.

 Creating a channel is easy enough, and depending on format, starting one can be straight forward too.
 But what if your brand requires you to be in front of the camera?
 And it’s something you have never done.

 Most of my readers will probably be more familiar being behind the lens.
 Stepping in front is an entirely different matter.

 The most important thing you need is confidence.
 Confidence to look into the camera and say a few words does not come easy.